Mimoň: Administrative division

+Etymology

+The name is derived from the personal name Mimon, meaning "Mimon's".
+The German name Niemes was created by taking over the Czech name and gradually distorting it (through the forms Nimon, Niman, Nimans, Niemans).

 Geography

 Mimoň is located about 13 km east of Česká Lípa and 25 km southwest of Liberec.
 It lies in the Ralsko Uplands.
-The highest point is a contour line below Ralsko Mountain at 380 m above sea level.
-The town is situated at the confluence of the Ploučnice River and Panenský Stream.
-There is a system of four breeding ponds in the area, Mimoň Ponds, fed by the Ploučnice.
+The highest point is below Ralsko Mountain at 380 m above sea level.
+The town is situated at the confluence of the Ploučnice River and the stream Panenský potok.
+There is a system of four breeding fishponds in the municipal territory, Mimoň Ponds, fed by the Ploučnice.

 History

 The oldest archaeological finds from the area around Mimoň are from the Neolithic and the Bronze Age.
 The first Slavic settlements appeared in the 5th century, later German colonists came.

 14–17th centuries

 The first written mention of Mimoň is from 1352, when it was a parish village.
 Mimoň was then mentioned in 1371 as a customs post on an old trading route from Zittau to Prague.
 At the time, the village was under the control of the Lords of Wartenberg.

 The economic development of Mimoň was affected by the Hussite Wars.
 In 1500, Mimoň was acquired by the Bieberstein family.
 In 1505, Mimoň was first referred to as a town.
 The Biebersteins had built here a manor house in 1570.
 During the Thirty Years' War, Mimoň was damaged by fire.
 In 1651, Mimoň was bought by the Putz of Adlersthurm family.
 During their rule, the town prospered.
 The family had most of the important buildings built: the church, the Chapel of the Holy Sepulchre, the town hall, a hospital, a brewery, and had the manor house rebuilt into a castle.